-There will come a time when you will need to take in additional information through your forms.
-Which especially holds true for theme authors and developers.
+There will come a time when you will need to take in the additional information through your forms.
+This especially holds true for theme authors and developers.
 For those situations, custom field data is what you will need to rely upon.

 Custom field data is additional information that you can store as metadata to better understand the form submission data and the one who submitted it.

 It is extremely easy to execute in WordPress.
 And if you are using WP User Frontend Pro it is even easier.

 What Is Custom Field Data and An Example

 By default, WordPress comes with a built-in custom data section.
 As said before custom data are additional information of the users and the purpose of having those data depends on its use case.

 A great use case scenario for custom field data can be seen in the SEO plugin Yoast.
 While writing a post in the bottom section of your page you will see a separate section to add meta description and meta title.